Jonas Ahnelöv

-Jonas Peter Ahnelöv (born 11 December 1987) is a Swedish professional ice hockey defenceman who is currently playing for Leksands IF of the Swedish Hockey League (SHL).
+Jonas Peter Ahnelöv (born 11 December 1987) is a Swedish professional ice hockey defenceman.
+He is currently a free agent.
 He was originally selected by the Phoenix Coyotes, 88th overall, in the 2006 NHL Entry Draft.

 Playing career

 After his entry-level contract with the Coyotes was concluded he returned to the Swedish Hockey League.
 He later re-joined for his second stint with Modo Hockey from Frölunda HC on 29 April 2014.

 On 20 May 2015 Ahnelöv signed a lucrative one-year contract with Russian club, Avangard Omsk of the KHL.
 After his first year in the KHL, he signed another two-year contract with Avangard.

 At the conclusion of his three-year tenure with Avangard, Ahnelöv opted to return to his native Sweden, securing a one-year deal with Rögle BK for the 2018–19 season, on 6 September 2018.
 In his lone season with Rögle, Ahnelöv contributed with 3 goals and 7 points in 39 games from the blueline.

 On 1 May 2019 Ahnelöv continued in Sweden, signing as a free agent on a two-year contract with newly promoted Leksands IF.